 Palmer and Pittenger are the first two in a trio of small dorms (PPR) that bridge the campus and the town of Swarthmore.
 Just on the other side of the train tracks, a quick walk away from the athletic center and the shops in the Ville, Palmer and Pittenger provide a quiet and "homey" environment.
 The dorms have a mix of doubles and singles.
 Palmer holds a a spacious kitchen and lounge that is shared with the connected dorm, Pittenger.
 Most residents use hall bathrooms, which are gender neutral.
 All rooms have tile floors.
 PPR is also serviced by the campus shuttle, even though the walk to classes is manageable (about 10 minutes walk).
 PPR is an especially enjoyable and comfortable space for friend groups to block and/or live together.

 Roberts is the third in the PPR trio of dorms, though it differs significantly from its neighbors in layout and atmosphere.
 Roberts consists of singles, doubles, and/or triples arranged into suites, accommodating up to five people sharing a semi-private bathroom.
 Most rooms are awarded in blocks, making this a nice place to live with close friends.
 A spacious and complete kitchen flows into a very large common area - the center of hall life in a dorm of private suites.
 Rooms each have their own unique character, but are generally spacious with plenty of windows and high ceilings.

 Floor plans: (not available)

-Worth is home to mostly upperclassmen in singles, two-room doubles, and the occasional triple.
-The building is split into six separate sections with interconnected passageways indoors.
-Bathrooms are semi-private and co-ed.
-Residents enjoy the view of a scenic courtyard, which is often used for evening social gatherings (during warmer weather).
+Worth houses upperclassmen in singles, two-room doubles, and the occasional two-room triple.
+The building is split into six separate sections with interconnected indoor passageways.
+Bathrooms are semi-private and gender neutral.
+Residents enjoy views of a scenic courtyard that in warmer weather is often used for evening social gatherings.
 In the words of several Worth RAs: "Worth: where the Willets kids go when they grow up."